Dean Harrison - Counselling Psychologist

 Is Being Assertive Negative or Positive

 Assertive communication is generally considered to be a positive form of communication.
-Assertive communication allows individuals to advocate for themselves and to express their own opinions, while also being open to the perspectives of others.
+Assertive communication allows individuals to advocate for themselves and to express their own opinions while also being open to the perspectives of others.

 What are Some Examples of Assertive Behaviour

-Here are some examples of assertive behavior:
+Here are some examples of assertive behaviour:

-Respecting the rights and feelings of others: Communicate respectfully.
-For example, use phrases like: "I understand that you have a different perspective on this issue.
+2. Respecting the rights and feelings of others: Communicate respectfully.
+For example, use phrases like: "I understand you have a different perspective on this issue.
 Can we discuss it further and try to find a solution that works for both of us?"

-Asking for clarification: "I'm not sure I understand what you mean.
+5. Asking for clarification: "I'm not sure I understand what you mean.
 Could you please explain further?"

 Are There Cultural Differences in Assertiveness?